 C Grade (graded) – both the Compulsory and Freestyle rounds are done at the canter

-A Grade (graded) – both the Compulsory and Freestyle rounds are done at the canter, and there is a Technical Test too.
+2* (graded) – both the Compulsory and Freestyle rounds are done at the canter

-E Grade typically consists of One Round which means only one Compulsory and one Freestyle is done.
-However if the show is held over two days, the graded classes D-A grade typically consist of one and a half Rounds which is one Compulsory and two Freestyle tests, or for A grade this would be one Compulsory, one Technical test and one Freestyle test.
+E Grade typically consists of One Round which means only one Compulsory and one Free Test is done.
+However, if the show is held over two days, the graded classes (D-3*) typically consist of two Rounds which is one Compulsory and two Free Tests (for D – 2*) and at 2*YV and 3* the First Round will consist of a Compulsory and Technical test and second Round will be a Free Test.